Sexual health and well-being

 Many people find it difficult to talk to their doctor about this aspect of their lives and it is something that doctors rarely ask patients about directly.

-Together with many of the medical issues listed below, it may be complicated to identify one single cause.
+Together with many of the medical issues listed below, it might be complicated to identify one single cause.

-In 2012, given that treatment has given us the possibility of living a natural life-span, it is important to try and resolve sexual problems.
-This is something that your clinic can help with, but it is something you may need to be direct and ask about.
+Now that treatment has given us the possibility of living a natural life-span, it is important to try and resolve sexual problems.
+This is something that your clinic can help with, but it is something you might need to directly ask about.

 Sexual dysfunction can be caused by a wide range of medical and psychological issues.